LSSTDESC/SN-PWV/docs/source/overview/data_provenance.rst

 Data Provenance
 ===============

-This project takes advantage of results from multiple pre-existing research efforts, some which are external to the DESC.
+This project takes advantage of published data from multiple external research efforts.
 Listed below is a summary of data sets used by this project and their origins.

 Atmospheric Measurements